-Different states have different economic conditions and infrastructure and government policies regarding the welfare of workers, so the base pay continuously varies as per the states.
+Different states have different economic conditions and infrastructure and government policies regarding the welfare of workers.
+The base pay continuously varies as per states.

 Penalty for non-compliance

-But the new code on wages, 2019, although not have come into force yet, the maximum punishment for non-compliance is prescribed as three months imprisonment with a fine of up to one lakh rupees.
+Although the new code on wages, 2019, is yet to be implemented, the maximum punishment for non-compliance is prescribed to be imprisonment for 3 months with a fine of up to one lakh rupees.

-The state governments/UT have the power to fix and revise these wages along with VDA (variable dearness allowance) for the scheduled employments in their respective areas of jurisdiction.
+The state governments / UT can fix and revise these wages along with VDA for Scheduled employment in their respective areas of jurisdiction.

-Some states/UTs also varies minimum wage in specific zones, and these wages differ from state to state.
+Some states/UTs have varying minimum waged in specific zones, and these wages differ from state to state.

-Here are some examples of minimum wages along with VDA in different states and Union territories.
+Some examples of minimum wages along with VDA in different states and Union territories are as follows:

 |Class of Employment||Class of workers||Basic Per Month||VDA Per Month||Total Per Day||Total Per Month|